danialhalo/SqliSniper/README.md

   --threads THREADS     Number of threads
 ```

-# Running SQliSniper
+# Running SqliSniper
 ### Single Url Scan
 The url can be provided with `-u flag` for single site scan
 ```
 ./sqlisniper.py -u http://example.com
 ```
 ### File Input
-This will run the tool with the `-r flag` against all the urls in urls.txt.
+The `-r flag` allows SqliSniper to read a file containing multiple URLs for simultaneous scanning.
 ```
 ./sqlisniper.py -r url.txt
 ```
-### Pipeline
+### piping URLs
 The SqliSniper can also worked with the pipeline input with `-p flag`
 ```
 cat url.txt | ./sqlisniper.py -p
 ```
-This is helpful when integrating with other tools.
-For example we can use the subfinder , httpx and then pipe the output to SqliSniper for mass scanning
+The pipeline feature facilitates seamless integration with other tools.
+For instance, you can utilize tools like subfinder and httpx, and then pipe their output to SqliSniper for mass scanning.
 ```
 subfinder -silent -d google.com | sort -u | httpx -silent | ./sqlisniper.py -p
 ```